U.S. to screen air passengers from West Africa for Ebola

 Shares in major U.S. air carriers declined on Wednesday while major indexes posted their biggest one-day gains so far this year.
 Delta Air Lines dropped 1.5 percent, United Airlines fell 3.1 percent and American Airlines shed 2.8 percent.

-Airlines for America, a trade group representing major U.S. airlines, said the carriers were cooperating with the screening program.
+Airlines for America, a trade group representing major U.S. airlines, said the carriers were cooperating with the screening programme.

 "This screening is being done out of an abundance of caution to protect the well-being of the American public while not disrupting travel to the United States," Victoria Day, a spokeswoman for the group, said in an emailed statement.